A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

-\textbf{Step 5.} The only alternative is to ground predictions in the input/output structure itself, which creates strict dependency with inferences, rendering $T$ trivial.
+\textbf{Step 4.} The only alternative is if $\rho$ does not vary, in which case, $T$ must necessarily ground predictions solely in the I/O structure itself.
+This creates a situation of strict dependency, rendering $T$ trivial.

-\textbf{Step 6.} Therefore, for any given $T$ it either: (a) grants consciousness to contemporary baseline LLMs, but does not for trivially non-conscious systems, but then $T$ is a priori falsified by mismatches in prediction when non-conscious systems are substituted in; or (b) grants consciousness to LLMs and trivially non-conscious systems, but then the theory must apply in the latter case, and so must be strictly dependent and trivial, being based only on input/output. \end{proof}
+\textbf{Step 5.} Therefore, for any given theory of consciousness $T$ it either: (a) grants consciousness to contemporary baseline LLMs, but does not for trivially non-conscious systems, yet then $T$ is a priori falsified by mismatches in prediction when non-conscious systems are substituted in for LLMs; or (b) grants consciousness to LLMs and non-conscious systems, but then the theory must apply in the latter case, and so must be trivial. \end{proof}

-An alternative summary of Proposition 4.8 is to say that the substitution chain $L \leftrightarrow N \leftrightarrow M$ is constructed to fix input/output, which essentially exhausts all relevant inference data (especially in light of Corollary 4.10, which proves static single-hidden-layer FNNs are non-conscious), since there would have to be a priori neutral and non-empirical and non-theory-based reasons to assume LLM consciousness, which somehow do not apply to single-hidden-layer FNN consciousness, and to such a degree that it (somehow) overrides the pathological mismatches with a non-conscious system.
+An alternative summary of Proposition 4.8 is to say that the substitution chain $L \leftrightarrow N \leftrightarrow M$ is constructed to fix I/O, which essentially exhausts all relevant inference data (especially in light of Corollary 4.10, which proves static single-hidden-layer FNNs are non-conscious), since there would have to be a priori neutral and non-empirical and non-theory-based reasons to assume LLM consciousness, which somehow do not apply to single-hidden-layer FNN consciousness, and to such a degree that it (somehow) overrides the pathological mismatches with a non-conscious system.
 Therefore, any property that varies across the chain should be independent of inferences.
-This eliminates the possibility of lenient dependency within this specific substitution space.
+This eliminates the possibility of overcoming the Kleiner-Hoel dilemma within this substitution chain.

 \begin{theorem}[Disproof of LLM Consciousness] If Proposition 4.8 holds, then deployed baseline LLMs are not conscious. \end{theorem}